Posted on 7/4/2021

 However, this is not the only change that has been introduced to the Act that employers should be aware of.

-In response to the potential issue of ‘double dipping’ of leave entitlements, the Bill has also provided greater clarity for employees in how paid annual and personal leave entitlements are dealt with in relation to casual employees.
+In response to the potential issue of ‘double dipping’ of leave entitlements, the Bill had also provided greater clarity for employees in how paid annual and personal leave entitlements are dealt with in relation to casual employees.
+The recent recision in the Work Pac case is consistent with this approach.

 Under the Fair Work Act, employers can now offset any leave entitlements owed to the employee against the 25% casual loading that is often paid to the casual employee, provided that was the employment relationship agreed at the outset.